ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ### Public gateways

-For more information about public gateways, see the [](./public-utilities.md#public-ipfs-gateways)
+For more information about public gateways, see the [Public IPFS Gateways](./public-utilities.md#public-ipfs-gateways)

 ## Gateway types